April 8, 2026·Green Fee Tracker Research

 The Cheapest Golf in Fort Lauderdale

-The Bridges at Springtree Golf Clubin Sunrise is the most affordable public course in Broward County at $38 weekday (cart included).
+The Bridges at Springtree Golf Clubin Sunrise is the most affordable public course in Broward County.
 It's an 18-hole par-62 executive layout — shorter holes, no forced carries, and a quicker round.
 Ideal for beginners, walkers, or anyone looking to keep costs down without skipping a full round.
-Twilight drops to $32.
+Twilight rates drop further — check current pricing in the table above.

-Orangebrook Golf & Country Clubis the area's best full-length value: a par-72 championship layout in Hollywood for $59 flat, seven days a week.
-Weekend golfers in particular benefit — most comparable courses charge $20–40 more on Saturdays and Sundays.
+Orangebrook Golf & Country Clubis the area's best full-length value: a par-72 championship layout in Hollywood that charges a flat rate seven days a week.
+Weekend golfers in particular benefit — most comparable courses charge significantly more on Saturdays and Sundays.

 The Best-Rated Course in Fort Lauderdale

-Jacaranda Golf Clubin Plantation holds a 4.5 Google rating — the highest of any public course in the area with published pricing.
+Jacaranda Golf Club in Plantation holds a 4.5 Google rating — the highest of any public course in the area with published pricing.
 Its par-71 layout is well-maintained and the staff consistently draw high marks.
-At $109 weekday (cart included), it sits at the upper end of the market but delivers a noticeably different experience from the municipal options.
-Weekend pricing jumps significantly to $179 — a Saturday tee time here is one of the area's bigger day-of-week differentials.
-Play on a weekday if you can.
+It sits at the upper end of the market but delivers a noticeably different experience from the municipal options.
+The weekday/weekend price gap here is one of the largest in the area — play on a weekday if you can.

 When to Play (and When to Avoid)